 35While he was still talking, some men came from the house of the leader of the synagogue saying, Your daughter is dead; why do you trouble the teacher?

-37And he did not permit any man to go with him, except Simon Peter and Jacob, and John, the brother of Jacob.
+37And he did not permit any man to go with him, except Simeon Peter and Jacob, and John, the brother of Jacob.

-38And they came to the house of the leader of the synagogue, and Jesus saw them in a tumult, weeping and wailing.
+38And they came to the house of the leader of the synagogue, and Joshua saw them in a tumult, weeping and wailing.

 39So he entered and said to them, Why are you excited and crying?
 The little girl is not dead, but she is asleep.